Skip to main content

 This is one of the most common questions prospective students ask — and it matters for planning your education.

 A cosmetologist holds a broader license that covers hair cutting, coloring, chemical treatments, skin, and nails.
 In Virginia, cosmetology training requires 1,500 clock hours.
-An esthetician, by contrast, specializes exclusively in skincare.
+An esthetician (NO FINANCIAL AID FOR THIS PROGRAM), by contrast, specializes exclusively in skincare.
 Virginia’s esthetics program requires 600 clock hours — making it a faster path to licensure for anyone who knows their passion is skin.

 Neither path is “lesser.”
 They’re just different career tracks.
 If your goal is to work in a spa, medical setting, or build a skincare-focused clientele, the esthetics route is more direct and more efficient.